Toronto FC Academy: History

 In November 2014, Toronto FC announced the establishment of their own team to play in the minor professional USL Pro, which serves as a reserve team for TFC and a bridge between the Academy.
 Toronto FC became the sixth MLS club to own a USL Pro team.
 The team, which was named Toronto FC II, began play in 2015 at the Ontario Soccer Centre in Vaughan, just north of Toronto.
 The new facilities include a permanent seating area with room for expansion and a new artificial playing surface.

 In September 2018, the U20 team left L1O and transformed into a U19 team that competes in the U.S. Soccer Development Academy (USSDA), along with U17 and U15 teams.
 The U16 and U14 teams will play in the Ontario Player Development League.

 The USSA announced on April 15, 2020 that they were ceasing operations permanently due to financial struggles brought on by the COVID-19 pandemic.
 In response, MLS announced that it was creating MLS Next as a replacement elite youth player development development platform, which Toronto FC would participate in.

+In March 2024, it was announced that Toronto FC Academy would enter a U19 team in the League1 Ontario's second tier Championship competition, with the ability to be promoted to the top tier Premier competition, after purchasing the franchise license formerly held by Pickering FC.
+However, after one season, the team once again departed the league, choosing to re-enter the team in MLS Next, following the launch of a new U18 division.